-Hong Kong Exchanges and Clearing : YELLOW APPLICATION FORM | MarketScreener
+Hong Kong Exchanges and Clearing : Yellow Application Form | MarketScreener

 •

-defined in Regulation S under the U.S. Securities Act) and not be a legal
+Rule 902 of Regulation S and not be a legal or natural person

 6.